 Program Selection Criteria

-Strong proposals are thoroughly completed and include:
+Strong proposals are thorough, meet the intentions of Travel Study directly, and include:

-- A thorough and comprehensive pre-departure orientation plan.
+- A comprehensive pre-departure orientation plan.